Project management can be intimidating at first.

 - Would our time be better spent on something else?
 If the answers to questions one and two aren't clear, this third question is worth considering.

 Once you have the green light to proceed, continue onward.

 Create a Simple Creative or Project Brief

-It's easier to visualize success when your team knows what it needs to produce.
+It's easier to visualize success when everyone on your team knows the intended outcome and how they contribute.
 A simple project brief should include the following:

 - The objective or goal: Why is this project being completed?

 - A rough estimate of how long it will take: Do you have a rough estimate for how long this project will take?